DESI-UR/VAST/VoidFinder/python/README.md

 python setup.py build_ext --inplace
 ```

-then from the `/python/scripts/` directory edit the paths in whichever run script desired and run
-as normal (example: `python SDSS_Voidfinder.py`).

-The current version of VoidFinder is written to run with Python 3.
+The current version of VoidFinder is written to run with Python 3.7.